thomas-huston-zocdoc/jest-fetch-array-bug/README.md

 This repo reproduces a bug in Jest.
+The tests pass in Mocha but fail in Jest.

 ```
 $ npm install